Thame: Abbey, parish church and prebendal

-Thame Abbey was founded in 1138 for the Cistercian Order: the abbey church was consecrated in 1145.
-In the 16th century Dissolution of the Monasteries the abbey was suppressed and the church demolished.
+Thame Abbey was founded in 1138 for the Cistercian Order; the abbey church was consecrated in 1145.
+In the 16th century Dissolution of the Monasteries, the abbey was suppressed and the church demolished.
 Thame Park (the house) was built on the site, incorporating parts of the abbey including the early-16th century abbot's house.
 Its interior is one of the earliest examples of the Italian Renaissance in England.
 A Georgian west wing was added in the 18th century.
-In about 1840 parts of the foundations of the abbey church were excavated: it was 77 yd long and 23 yd wide, with a Lady Chapel extending a further 15 yd at the east end.
+In about 1840, parts of the foundations of the abbey church were excavated; it was 77 yd long and 23 yd wide, with a Lady Chapel extending a further 15 yd at the east end.

 The earliest feature of the Church of England parish church of Mary the Virgin is the 12th century base of the font.
-The font's octagonal bowl was re-cut in the 13th century.
+The font's octagonal bowl was recut in the 13th century.
 The present church is a cruciform building that was built in the 13th century.
 The chancel is Early English Gothic and was built in about 1220, with six lancet windows in its north wall and presumably a similar arrangement in the south wall.
-It was twice altered in the next few decades: a three-light plate tracery window was inserted in its north wall in the mid-13th century and the five-light east window with geometrical tracery was inserted in about 1280.
+It was altered twice in the next few decades; a three-light plate tracery window was inserted in its north wall in the mid-13th century and the five-light east window with geometrical tracery was inserted in about 1280.
 Whatever lancet windows may have been in the chancel south wall were replaced with three two-light Decorated Gothic windows with reticulated tracery, and a double piscina was added at the same time.

 The transepts and tower arches are also early 13th century.
-The nave has five-bay north and south aisles whose arcades were built in about 1260.
+The nave has five-bay north and south aisles, whose arcades were built in about 1260.
 The aisles were widened in the 14th century, when they acquired their Decorated Gothic windows and doors.
 The Decorated Gothic south porch has two storeys and a two-bay quadripartite vault.